InitRoot/Rock64AnsibleELK/README.md

 * elk-rpi.yml - Base playbook.
 Setup variables under /vars and enable correct roles.
 * hosts - Setup your IP and account used for Ansible.
 You'll see its currently defined as [RPI2]
 * confbackups - Backup storage of my current config files.
 * /vars/vars-rpi.yml - Playbook for ansible.
-Modify here
+Modify here for download locations and version numbers.
 * /roles/... - Setup tasks to run for each role here.

 It would be good for a quick introduction in Ansible, you can proceed to read here: